radule90/CI_PP_5/README.md

 - This contact page allows users to send messages, and all the messages are stored in the database for record-keeping.
   ![Contact Page](static/images/readme/contact.jpg)
 - I have included placeholder contact information and a map of Antarctica for now, with the intention of integrating Google Maps for actual projects to display accurate location information.
+- I've implemented conditional rendering for the full name field and email, ensuring they are prefilled if the user is signed in.

 #### Home Page